Nevenall/blades-in-the-dark/src/05-downtime.md

 A creation or modification may have one or more drawbacks, chosen by the GM.

-- {Complex. }You’ll have to create it in multiple stages; the GM will tell you how many.
+- {Complex} You’ll have to create it in multiple stages; the GM will tell you how many.
 One downtime activity and crafting roll is needed per stage.
-- {Conspicuous. }This creation doesn’t go unnoticed.
+- {Conspicuous} This creation doesn’t go unnoticed.
 Take **+1** {heat} if it’s used any number of times on an operation.
-- {Consumable.} This creation has a limited number of uses (all alchemicals must have this drawback, usually one use).
+- {Consumable} This creation has a limited number of uses (all alchemicals must have this drawback, usually one use).
-- {Rare. }This creation requires a rare item or material when it is crafted.
+- {Rare} This creation requires a rare item or material when it is crafted.
-- {Unreliable. }When you use the item, make a fortune roll (using its **quality**) to see how well it performs.
+- {Unreliable} When you use the item, make a fortune roll (using its **quality**) to see how well it performs.
-- {Volatile. }The item produces a dangerous or troublesome side-effect for the user, specified by the GM (see examples on the sample creations, next page).
+- {Volatile} The item produces a dangerous or troublesome side-effect for the user, specified by the GM (see examples on the sample creations, next page).
 A side-effect is a consequence, and may be **resisted**.